350 models compete for slots in Africa Fashion Week - Nigeria Today

 350 models compete for slots in Africa Fashion Week

+“More parents have started supporting the business because there is hope in the industry for upcoming models,’’ she stated.

+Models selected at the event are expected to feature at the 2017 Africa Fashion Week, slated for June 3 and June 4 at the National Theatre, Iganmu, Lagos.

-The post 350 models compete for slots in Africa Fashion Week appeared first on The Herald Nigeria.
+The post 350 models compete for slots in Africa Fashion Week appeared first on The Nation Nigeria.

 Follow us on twitter @NigeriaTodayNG